-The course will cover most of the material in Fulton's book, plus some additional advanced topics mentioned above.
+The course will cover most of the material in Fulton's book, plus some additional advanced topics .

 Prerequisites.
 Some background in algebraic geometry will be assumed.
-Fulton's book is almost self-contained, so one can read it as a first introduction to algebraic geometry.
-However, to appreciate the simplicity of toric varieties, it is good to know how complicated general algebraic varieties are.
+Fulton's book is almost self-contained and one can read it as a first introduction to algebraic geometry.
+However, to appreciate the simplicity of toric varieties, it is good to know how difficult general algebraic geometry is.